csun-ece493-fall2018/Xilinux/src/README.md

 3. The name for gclk is ```clk_100```

-After putting our project in the system.v, we just need to generate an new bitstream file.
+After adding our own project in the system.v, we just need to generate an new bitstream file.
 Then the integration finished.